 When you first bring them out in the spring, spray them with a water repellant to minimize water retention.

+To clean hammocks, lay them flat and scrub them with a solution of hand dishwashing detergent in warm water using a nylon scrubber.
 Rinse and clean the other side.
 Rinse again and hang to dry.
 Never use bleach on these natural relaxers - it will rot the fibers.

-Outdoor patio furniture tables are really hard to clean flat.
+These are really hard to clean flat.
 The trick to cleaning a patio table is to turn it on its side (very carefully, if you're dealing with glass), and hose it down first.

+Then wipe it off with a sponge dipped in soapy water.
+Hose again.
+Then wipe dry.
 If you can't turn it sideways, move the chairs back and hose from the traditional angle (but it might take a couple of tries!).